-Planning a trip to Rome with a baby can be daunting: can a city so big and chaotic be family friendly?
-In this guide, we share expert advice on what to bring, where to stay and how to get around when visiting Rome with a baby.
+Planning a trip to Rome with a baby or toddler can be daunting: can a city so big and chaotic be family friendly?
+In this guide, we share expert advice on what to bring, where to stay and how to get around when visiting Rome with a baby or toddler in tow.

-The first time I visited as a mum, my son was 2 month old.
+The first time I visited as a mum, my son was a 2 month old baby.
 I am from Rome and while I now live in Ireland, I lived in the city for the best part of 30 years and still have family there, so I assumed a trip home would be easy.
-Surely, knowing the city so well would make the trip a breeze, right?
+Surely, knowing the city so well would make the trip to Rome, even with baby, a breeze, right?

 The reality turned out to be a bit different.
 Rome kept its promised in terms of charm, food and all around awesomeness, but visiting with a baby sure posed some issues I had not foreseen!